piccolo-orm/piccolo_web/image/app/content/md/posts/namespacing_python_attributes.md

 ```

-This works fine, but is more fragile than the other solutions.

 ## Conclusions

 We've looked at a few different solutions for namespacing attributes.
-In Piccolo most of these approaches are used.
+In an ideal world, our classes are simple enough to not need any of these techniques, but in larger libraries like Piccolo it can lead to more understandable and robust code.